 This is an RSS only post.
-Check out the RSS Club to see RSS only posts and other RSS blogs
+Check out the RSS Club to learn about the (open) secret.

 Remember how Google killed RSS and nobody uses it anymore?

 Yeah.
 Not so much.
 But I’m preaching to the choir.

 Creating an RSS only post is easy enough in Jekyll.

 As 2020 grinds on and we slip further into social media filter bubbles (Outrage!
 Everyone else is stupid!), RSS hearkens back to what the internet had the potential to be.